AEmilioDiStefano/ros2_ws/instructions_IRL.md

 ## ONE chassis with **FOUR** DC gear motors (make sure to buy a wheel for each motor, 4 total)

 **These DC gear motors are easy to find at hobby shops**.
-You can make your own chassis or buy an assembled chassis that already includes four motors similar to the yellow DC gear motors depicted below
+You can make your own chassis or buy an assembled chassis that already includes four motors similar to the yellow DC gear motors depicted below.

+The tracks in the image were 3D printed on a Creality K1C.
+Hand-straightened paperclips were used as connectors for the track segments.

 ![host-and-port](media/motors_with_chassis.jpeg)
 <br>